COVID-19: Guidance and resources to manage work health and safety

 Maintaining a physical distance of at least 1.5 metres from others will reduce the likelihood of exposure and slow the spread of COVID-19.

-Safe Work Australia has detailed information on measures that can be implemented by employers and workers to achieve physical distancing in the workplace.
+If physical distancing is identified as a reasonably practicable control measure in your workplace, practical workplace measures may include minimising the number of people at the workplace at any given time and/or having physically distanced workstations.
+Safe Work Australia has detailed information on measures that can be implemented by employers and workers to achieve physical distancing in the workplace

 Good hygiene

-An effective way to protect workers and others from the risk of exposure to COVID-19 is by requiring workers and others to practice good hygiene.
+An effective way to protect workers and others from the risk of exposure to COVID-19 is by encouraging workers and others to practice good hygiene.

-- use alcohol-based hand sanitisers (with at least 60% ethanol or 70% isopropanol) when soap and water is not available
+• use of alcohol-based hand sanitisers (with at least 60% ethanol or 70% isopropanol) when soap and water is not available

-- clean and disinfect shared equipment and plant after use
+• cleaning and disinfecting shared equipment and plant after use

-Employers must also ensure adequate and accessible hygiene facilities are provided.
+Employers can promote these behaviours in the workplace.
+Employers must ensure adequate and accessible hygiene facilities are provided.

 For more information, including providing facilities for temporary, mobile or remote workplaces, see Work Health and Safety (Managing the Work Environment and Facilities) Code of Practice 2015.

-Workers also have a responsibility to take reasonable care for their own health and safety and not to do anything that would adversely affect the health and safety of others at work (for example, coming to work when unwell).
+Workers also have a responsibility to take reasonable care for their own health and safety and not to do anything that would adversely affect the health and safety of others at work.

 Workers must follow any reasonable health and safety instructions from their employer.